-

 If your trust has to file Schedule 15, you must provide additional information on the trust’s stakeholders, including their name, address, date of birth (where applicable), jurisdiction of tax residence, and tax information number.
 Such stakeholders include trustees, beneficiaries, and settlors of the trust, and anyone who has the ability (through the trust terms or a related agreement) to exert control or override trustee decisions over the appointment of income or capital of the trust (i.e., a protector).

-The meaning of “beneficiary” is expanded to include contingent beneficiaries, as well as unknown beneficiaries in certain cases (e.g., future children).
+The meaning of “beneficiary” includes contingent beneficiaries, as well as unknown beneficiaries in certain cases (e.g., future children or grandchildren).

 What are the non-compliance penalties?